-Preheat the oven at this point.
+Preheat the oven (at 180 degree C) at this point.

 Line a baking sheet with parchment paper.
 Take walnut sized cookie dough.
-Wet your hands with orange blossom water and give round shape to the dough.
+Moisten your hands with orange blossom water and give round shape to the dough.
 Roll in the powdered sugar and place it on the baking sheet.

 Repeat with the rest of the dough, keeping a little distance between the cookie dough on the sheet since it will spread a little when baking.